Commuting in Toronto

 Students commute from various places around Toronto, so here are some tips for how you can make the most out of your commute!

-You will be carrying your backpack around most of the day, so pack light and avoid bringing extra things that are available on campus, e.g., scrap paper.
+You’ll be carrying your backpack around most of the day, so pack light and avoid bringing extra things that are available on campus.
 Pack a healthy and filling lunch/dinner and bring some snacks.
-If you do not feel like bringing your own lunch every day, there are commuter meal plans available from U of T Food Services.
+If you don’t feel like bringing your own lunch every day, there are commuter meal plans available from U of T Food Services.

-You can rent lockers in the common room from EngSci Club (as well as multiple other locations on campus), so you will not have to carry everything back home and back to school again.
-With the extra space, you will have access to items such as chargers, stationery, and extra clothing without having to carry them.
+You can rent lockers in the EngSci Common Room from EngSci Club (as well as from multiple other locations on campus such as the Athletic Centre), so you won’t have to carry everything back and forth.
+With the extra space, you’ll have access to items such as chargers, stationery, and extra clothing without having to carry them.

 Check to see if a monthly pass is cheaper for you.
 Make sure your Presto card is set up for a post-secondary student discount and remember to tap off when exiting GO buses and GO trains.
 You may want to download the PRESTO app so you can check your balance and load funds in advance.
 Better yet, set up autoload

-If you are taking public transit to get to class, check for service updates on their respective websites (TTC, Go Train, etc.) and always give yourself extra time to avoid delays or being late.
+If you’re taking public transit to get to class, check for service updates on their respective websites (TTC, GO Train, etc.) daily and always give yourself extra time to avoid delays or being late.

 Aim to arrive at school at least 10-15 minutes before classes start.
-If possible, avoid rush hour (rush hour is generally from 8 am – 9am, 3 pm – 7 pm).
+If possible, avoid rush hour which is generally from 8 am – 9am and 3 pm – 7 pm.
 And it’s always good to know alternative routes to get to your location in case of service changes or disruptions.

 During midterms/exams, be sure to plan and arrive early.
 Before heading out, check ACORN to see if your exam is relocated because it can change at the last minute.